space-wizards/website-content/content/post/XX-XX-XX-progress-report-28.md

 +++
 The last couple of months have been a huge step forward for Space Station 14, with a total of 315 contributions made to the SS14 codebase between September 29th and November 3rd, and nearly 700 commits to SS14 and the RobustToolbox engine.
 <!--more-->
-During the last bi-weekly playtest, the servers were stretched to capacity by an average of over 50 players, enough that we had to put in a player cap to stop the servers from becoming overloaded.
+During the last bi-weekly playtests, the servers were filled by an average of over 30 players, reaching peak counts of 60!
+To better distribute players across our servers, we put in a player cap.

 This month, we've got everything from gun/trumpet hybrids and pneumatic cannons to small things.. like a complete overhaul of the game's sprite base and massive engine changes to allow for better shuttle movement.
 This report's contributions include: